 California, sadly, has a record of catastrophic bus crashes.
 A 1963 crash between a train and a truck full of workers killed thirty-two and injured twenty-five.
 In 1976, twenty-nine members of a high school choir were killed when the brakes on their bus failed and it flipped at an exit ramp.

 More recently, 2014 saw a truck crash into a tour bus, killing ten.
-Less spectacular but no less tragic crashes have occurred, including one in Merced County in August (which we also discussed on our blog), that left four dead and more than twenty injured.
+Less spectacular but no less tragic crashes have occurred, including one in Merced County in August, that left four dead and more than twenty injured.

 Bus Safety a National Concern